anywhichway/thunderclap/README.md

 Thunderclap is currently in ALPHA because:

-1) Workers KV from Cloudflare just came out of beta
+1) Workers KV from Cloudflare recently came out of beta and is missing a few key features that are "patched" by Thunderclap.

 2) Security measures are incomplete and have not yet been vetted by a third party